 When does the next book come out?

-My newest Old World novel is Midnight Curse, which came out February 7, 2017 (unless you’re in Europe, in which case it was 7 February, 2017).
-The next book after that will be called Blood Gamble, and is out July 25th, 2017.
-You can already preorder it here.
+My newest Old World novel is Blood Gamble, which came out July 25, 2017 (unless you’re in Europe, in which case it was 25 July, 2017).
+The next book after that will be called Shadow Hunt, but it doesn’t have a release day yet.
+Probably very early 2018.

 Will there be a new Lex/Scarlett/book?
 When?

 Theoretically…yes to everything.
-The plan with the Old World books is to do a Scarlett trilogy, then a Lex trilogy, then Scarlett, etc. So after Midnight Curse I plan to write two more Scarlett books, and then go back to Lex’s story.
-Right now I’m only contracted through Scarlett book 6, but I’ll keep going as long as I can think of new stories, and as long as someone will keep paying me.
+The plan with the Old World books is to do a Scarlett trilogy, then a Lex trilogy, then Scarlett, etc. I’ll keep going as long as I can think of new stories, and as long as someone will keep paying me.

 What’s the order of the Old World series?
 Do I need to start with book 1?